AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ![](/assets/initial RAP3 screen.png)

 Because the Apache server needs to write files and create directories, it is necessary that it has a shell.
-You can check this in the file `/etc/passwd`.
+I checked this in the file `/etc/passwd`.
 This file contains a line that starts with `daemon`, which is the user of the Apache server.

 daemon:x:1:1:daemon:/usr/sbin:/bin/bash